Skip to main content

 Risk-based and written QC

-Above all, quality control processes should be tailored to the institution’s risks, just as all aspects of an institution’s AML program should be risk-based.
+Above all, quality control should be tailored to the institution’s risks, just as all aspects of an institution’s AML program should be risk-based.
+Hawkins said that QC policies, procedures, and results should be based on the institution’s unique fingerprint.

-In addition, BSA Officers should document quality control policies and procedures to ensure they are communicated and followed by front-line staff.
+AML/CFT Officers should document quality control policies and procedures to ensure they are communicated and followed by front-line staff.
+However, the details of the quality control review will depend on several factors.

-Hawkins said that BSA/AML QC policies, procedures, and results should be well-documented and also based on the institution’s unique fingerprint.
 For example, reviewing alerts is a major part of the AML program, so an AML team’s alerts will certainly receive scrutiny.
-However, the details of the quality control review will depend on several factors, such as the employee.
-A new employee might receive 100% QC examination of their work reviewing alerts during and soon after training.
-But quality control reviews could be lowered to 5% to 10% of the work on an ongoing basis once the expected quality target is achieved and maintained.
-An employee with recent quality issues might need to have a higher percentage of alerts reviewed for a period of time until they lower their error rates.
+However, a new employee might receive quality control examination on 100% of their work reviewing alerts during and soon after training.
+QC reviews could be lowered to 5% to 10% of the work on an ongoing basis once the expected quality target is achieved and maintained.
+Similarly, an employee with recent quality issues might need to have a higher percentage of alerts reviewed for a period of time until they lower their error rates, Hawkins said.

 • the reason for the alert